10 Actors Who Played U.S. Presidents the Best

 9. Bryan Cranston, All the Way (2016)

-An extraordinary performance from a truly gifted actor, well cast as LBJ, the film focusing on his Civil Rights Bill, but allowing an exploration of him as a character.
-Vulgar, incredibly blunt, sly and whip smart, Johnson was a quietly controversial President, taking office when Kennedy was assassinated in Dallas, ironically in Johnson’s home state of Texas.
-He could be a vicious bully, or pour on the honey to get what he wants.
+An extraordinary performance from a truly gifted actor, well cast as LBJ, the film focuses on his Civil Rights Bill but allows an exploration of him as a character.
+Vulgar, incredibly blunt, sly, and whip-smart, Johnson was a quietly controversial President, taking office when Kennedy was assassinated in Dallas, ironically in Johnson’s home state of Texas.
+He could be a vicious bully or pour on the honey to get what he wants.
 In the years since his term ended and he decided not to take office, in retro he looks like a damn fine President.
 Cranston brings that to the role, every aspect of the Texan who rose to this office.

 Read More: Actors Who Played Supervillains the Best